KomodoHQ/komodo-operations-handbook/new-project-setup.md

 ### Requirements Gathering

 The very first thing you should do when approaching a new project, is to make sure you are fully briefed on the functional and non-functional requirements for that project.
-In order words, your first action should be to thoroughly read the proposal document.
+In other words, your first action should be to thoroughly read the proposal document.

 Upon reviewing the proposal: